 After the staff has evaluated the requirements, wait for your number to be called again for the passport fee payment.

-Go to Window 3 and pay MYR 288 for the passport renewal fee.
+Go to Window 3 and pay RM 288 for the passport renewal fee.

 Wait for your number to be called again for the next step, which is capturing and encoding your data at Door 5.

 Applicants can have their passports delivered via courier.
 If you want your passport to be mailed to you instead of claiming it personally, bring a prepaid, self-addressed PosEkspres (XS size) envelope during your passport renewal application.

 6. Check for the Availability of Your New Passport